myersm0/what-was-said/README.md

 ## Key concepts

 **Doctype** — Parsing configuration matched by source title pattern or extension.
-Defines the parser (whole, markdown, whisper, copilot_email, ollama), merge strategy, and optional preprocessor script.
+Defines the parser (whole, markdown, whisper, copilot_email), merge strategy, and optional preprocessor script.

 **Merge strategy**
 - `none` — each clip creates a new document